medicalid/medicalid.github.io/faq.md

     <div class="faq-entry">
       <h4 id="backups_location">Q5: Where are backups stored?</h4>
       <p class="faq-answer">
         By default, backups are saved on your device only.
-The location is your "Download" folder and then, subfolders "backup/medicalid".
-The full path depends on the storage that is mount on your device but here is an example with a standard device: <quote>/storage/emulated/0/Download/backups/medicalid/medicalid-X.backup</quote>.
+In your <em>Download</em> folder, look for subfolders <em>backups</em>, then <em>medicalid</em>.
+The full path depends on the storage that is mount on your device but here is an example with a standard device: <quote>/storage/emulated/0/Download/backups/medicalid/medicalid-X.backup</quote>, where <em>X</em> depicts the creation time of the backup file.
       </p>
     </div>